 Now, Snape is absolutely convinced that he saw Remus in wolf form in that tunnel.
 But in PoA canon — the book, that is, NOT the film — Snape was still unconscious, or at least had his eyes closed, when Remus actually turned, and Sirius drove Remus off into the forest before Snape woke up.
 So there is no certainty that Snape ever actually saw Remus in his wolf form other than whatever he glimpsed in the tunnel back in his 5th year.
 Nor that he ever saw Padfoot, apart from maybe a glimpse of the alleged Grim, in the distance, until Albus had him brought into the hospital wing at the end of GoF.
 I seriously doubt that Snape would have ever gone to Remus’s office in Year 3 to check, and be sure that the wolfsbane potion had him properly neutralized.
 He trusts his own skill as a brewer.
 But he still would have probably avoided that whole corridor on full moon nights.

 We do know that he had seen Padfoot since Sirius escaped Hogwarts, some dozen years later, but there are no wolves in the wild in Britain.
 He saw a large dog, indoors in a lighted room, and there was no helpful James to make possible adjustments to the dog’s appearance via transfiguration, either.
-Snape isn’t making any connection between what he sees in GoF and what he glimpsed briefly some 20 years earlier.
+Snape isn’t making any connection between what he sees in GoF and what he glimpsed in a tunnel, briefly, some 20 years earlier.

 Besides, it clearly never occurred to any of the perps that it might be in their interest to let Snape know that he’d been hoodwinked into believing a dog was a wolf, 20 years after the fact.
 (Given the potential for mockery, I’m surprised it didn’t, but, then, they had other concerns by that time.)